cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -aln sample_aln1.aln -out_lib=test_lib.tc_lib -lib_only -weight=s\
+  $$: t_coffee -aln sample_aln1.aln -out_lib=test_lib.tc_lib -lib_only -weight=sim_pam250mt
- im_pam250mt

   $$: t_coffee -aln sample_aln1.aln -lib test_lib.tc_lib -outfile=outaln

-  $$: t_coffee -aln=sample_aln1_1.aln,sample_aln1_2.aln -method= fast_pair,lalig\
+  $$: t_coffee -aln=sample_aln1_1.aln,sample_aln1_2.aln -method= fast_pair,lalign_id_pair -outfile=out_aln
-  n_id_pair -outfile=out_aln

 Generating your own libraries
 -----------------------------
 This is suitable if you have local alignments, or very detailed information about your potential residue pairs, or if you want to use a very specific weighting scheme.
 You will need to generate your own libraries, using the format described in the last section.
 You may also want to pre-compute your libraries in order to save them for further use.
 For instance, in the following example, we generate the local and the global libraries and later re-use them for combination into a multiple alignment.

 ::

-  $$: t_coffee sample_seq1.fasta -method slow_pair -out_lib slow_pair_seq1.tc_li\
+  $$: t_coffee sample_seq1.fasta -method slow_pair -out_lib slow_pair_seq1.tc_lib -lib_only
- b -lib_only

   $$: t_coffee sample_seq1.fasta -method lalign_id_pair -out_lib lalign_id_pair_seq1.tc_lib -lib_only

 Once these libraries have been computed, you can then combine them at your convenience in a single MSA.
 Of course you can decide to only use the local or the global library

 ::

   $$: t_coffee sample_seq1.fasta -lib lalign_id_pair_seq1.tc_lib, slow_pair_seq1\
  .tc_lib